 - Read!
 Check out this list of winter-themed books.

 - Take differently shaped craft supplies and have students create patterned snowflakes.
 This activity allows students to explore symmetry.

 - Match large snowflakes with a number written in the center with corresponding addition problems on clothespins at No Time for Flashcards.

-- Use snowflake and other winter-themed cut-outs or mini-erasers on your ten frames, as you explore numbers.
+- Use snowflakes and other winter-themed cut-outs or mini-erasers on your ten frames as you explore numbers.

 Winter Science Activities

 - Explore chemical reactions in this fun foaming snowman experiment.